Coal Inspectorate | Bulletin | No.199 V 2 | 07 August 2023

 Pick & carry cranes (commonly referred to as Franna cranes) are widely used in coal mines, however, they have been involved in several concerning incidents involving rollovers, loads falling, mechanical failures as well as uncontrolled movements and collisions.
 The Crane Industry Council of Australia estimates articulated pick & carry cranes currently account for somewhere between 64% - 68% of all crane incidents.

-In the year to date (YTD) more than ten high potential incidents including five rollovers involving pick & carry cranes have been reported to the Coal Mines Inspectorate.
+In 2021 more than ten high potential incidents including five rollovers involving pick & carry cranes have been reported to the Coal Mines Inspectorate.

 On 18 July 2021, a pick & carry crane was unloading an elevated work platform (EWP) from a flat tray truck.
 As the operator moved the crane to place the EWP on the ground, the left-hand wheels of the crane rode up on a small (150mm) dirt rill as the right-hand wheels moved into a lower area and the crane tipped on its side.
 No persons were injured.